Ariz-z/Moderation-By-Pokemon-Bot/README.md

 2. Run bot.py to start the bot!

-3. If you need further help then join the [support server](https://server.pokemonbot.com).
+3. If you need further help then join the [Support Server](https://server.pokemonbot.com).

 ## Note